hvperdrive/wcm-generic-notifications-module/README.md

 ## Usage

-The user can configure which events to listen and where to send them using the notification menu item.
+The user can configure which events to listen to and where to send them using the notification menu item.
 You can configure it like so:

 1. Fill in an administration name